Yoga Wellness Educator. Certified to teach Hatha Yoga, Meditation, Pilates, Reiki. Yoga Therapy Foundations program. I

 I come from a long line of Christians of the Middle East.
 My grandfather was a catholic priest from the eastern catholic rites and I was brought up by catholic nuns from an early age.
 I grew up with a Christian mindset, but never really made a conscious decision to belong to this faith.

 More than a decade ago, I decided to stop the practice of yoga and meditation, and dedicated my thinking and all my free time to understanding the Christian faith.
 The beauty of the Christian spirituality took my breath away, and I fell in love with it.

 I have restarted the practice of yoga and meditation for health and healing purposes, but I still feel a Christian at heart even though I no longer go to church.
 This may change with time, but who knows?

-I have stripped my yoga and meditation practice of any religious context and use them to heal my body, my mind and my emotions.
+I have stripped my yoga and meditation practice of any religious context and use them to heal my body, my mind, and my emotions.
 I may not be considered a true Christian by the Christian church, or a true yogini by the yoga masters, but I am fine with that.
-I don’t need approval or recognition from either and I thank the wisdom of the Crone for that.
+I do not need approval or recognition from either and I thank the wisdom of the Crone for that.